 The Dean's Office provides both individual and group advising to students as they embark upon their Sophomore Plan.
-Sophomores meet individually with their deans to review progress towards meeting degree requirements, clarify questions, and most importantly think through their priorities.
+Sophomores may set up meetings with their deans to review progress towards meeting degree requirements, clarify questions, and most importantly think through their priorities.
 Deans and other staff also host a series of conversations in the Fall Semester on topics related to the Sophomore Plan.
-We will use the Dean's Office Advising 2021 site in Moodle to provide additional information and communicate with sophomores throughout the year.

 Building on the curricular exploration that began as a first-year student, sophomores will decide on and declare a major field of study.
 Some sophomores may be ready to do this in September, but many more will take longer.
 For many students, exploring and deciding on a minor is also an important part of the sophomore year.

 As Bryn Mawr becomes increasingly familiar, sophomore year marks a natural time to learn about and plan for life beyond Bryn Mawr.
 Students do this in a few ways.

 - First, many students will consider Study Abroad.
 The decision whether, when, and where to study abroad connects with other aspects of the sophomore plan.
 Specifically, in order to have a complete Study Abroad application, students must have declared their major with a faculty major adviser and have their major adviser submit a Study Abroad evaluation.

 - Second, many students will be trying to figure out what kind of work they want to do in the world and how their time at Bryn Mawr can help them learn more and gain valuable experience.
 Students may also be eager to put what they have been learning in the classroom into practice.
 In order to facilitate the reflection that is a crucial part of this process and to prepare them to apply for internships and other opportunities, sophomores will draft a resume and receive feedback from the Career and Civic Engagement Center staff.

 You are the one to determine when this meeting would be most beneficial to you.
 Keep in mind: